lukassnoek/skbold/README.rst

 precision, recall, etc.) and keeps track of which features are used and how 'important' these features are (in terms of the value of their weights).

-Transformers: fMRI feature selection and extraction
+feature selection/extraction
 ---------------------------------------------------
-The ``transformers`` module in skbold contains a set of scikit-learn type transformers that can perform various types of feature selection and extraction specific to multivoxel fMRI-data.
-For example, the RoiIndexer- transformer takes a (partially masked) whole-brain pattern and indexes it with a specific region-of-interest defined in a nifti-file.
+The ``feature_selection`` and ``feature_extraction`` modules in skbold contain a set of scikit-learn type transformers that can perform various types of feature selection and extraction specific to multivoxel fMRI-data.
+For example, the RoiIndexer-transformer takes a (partially masked) whole-brain pattern and indexes it with a specific region-of-interest defined in a nifti-file.
 The transformer API conforms to scikit-learn transformers, and as such, (almost all of them) can be used in scikit-learn pipelines.

 To get a better idea of the package's functionality - including the use of Mvp-objects, transformers, and MvpResults - a typical analysis workflow using